Building Equality Policy: Suppliers

 Action 1 – Achieve gender equality targets

-Contractors must submit the following:
+Contractors must submit:

-• Actual hours worked for each individual woman employee against the target:
+• actual hours worked for each individual woman employee against the target:

-• Every 6 months
+• every 6 months

-• At practical completion.
+• at practical completion

 Action 2 – Engage women apprentices, trainees or cadets

-• Actual hours worked for each apprentice, trainee or cadet against the targets:
+Contractors are required to submit actual hours worked for each apprentice, trainee or cadet against the targets:

-• Every 6 months
+• every 6 months

-• At practical completion.
+• at practical completion

 Action 3 – Implement Gender Equality Action Plans